chiefonboarding/Documentation/docs/Howto.md

 ### Employees
 Employees are basically empty accounts.
 They don't do much by default.
 They will show up on the colleagues page, but that's basically it.
 You can import them from Slack or Google to quickly have them all listed here.

 If you want, you can assign resources to these people and then they will be able to use the Slack bot and online webportal too look into these.
-Resources don't have to be just for new hires - they can be usefull for long time employees as well.
+Resources don't have to be just for new hires - they can be useful for long time employees as well.
 The colleagues page will be accessible for them too then.

 ### New hires
 You can create new hires in three different ways: